EHS COVID-19 Resource Hub

 - Follow the manufacturer's instructions for dilution and use, including protective gloves and eye wear.
 The manufacturer will also specify the shelf life of a prepared solution and the appropriate contact time.

 Consider protecting your eyes.
 Wear glasses instead of contacts to avoid touching your eyes.
+Wear a face shield or glasses in conjunction with your face cover.

 For more information visit the CDC's page regarding the details about minimizing the spread of COVID-19 in communities.